Hunting charm

 Alaska, United States

-Anthony Meyer Collection, Paris (réf.
+Collection Anthony Meyer, Paris (ref.
 E112)

-Collection of Dr. Jean-Marcel Gayraud, Paris
+Collection du docteur Jean-Marcel Gayraud, Paris

 This ornament in the shape of a seal’s head emerging from the ice is pierced at the base with four holes for attachment to a garment, used as a hunting charm.